mockery/mockery/README.markdown

 Matches any argument which is not equal or identical to any of the given parameters.

+There is no Hamcrest version of this functionality.

     with(\Mockery::subset(array(0=>'foo')))

 Matches any argument which is any array containing the given array subset.
 This enforces both key naming and values, i.e. both the key and value of each actual element is compared.

+There is no Hamcrest version of this functionality, though Hamcrest can check a single entry using hasEntry() or hasKeyValuePair().

     with(\Mockery::contains(value1, value2))